-Note: A unit value of 3.0 is given to a full year course, commencing in September and ending in April.
-A one term course (either September to December or January to April) normally has a 1.5 unit value.
+Note: A unit value of 3.0 is given to a full year course, starting in September and ending in April.
+A one-term course (either September to December or January to April) normally has a 1.5 unit value.

 Click on the Transfer Credits tab above for information about approved courses at other BC post-secondary institutions.